High-Skilled Immigration

 What additional documentation do I need to submit?

-The following documentation should always be submitted for a STEM researcher (beyond the required USCIS forms and filing fees, and documentation of U.S. immigration history):
+The following documentation should always be submitted for a STEM researcher (beyond the required USCIS forms and filing fees, and documentation of US immigration history):

 • Resume with all progressively responsible professional jobs you have ever held as a scientist, technologist, or engineer, if not listed on your academic CV